resheku/my-awesome/README.md

 - [hobby-kube/guide](https://github.com/hobby-kube/guide) -  Kubernetes clusters for the hobbyist.
 - [humiaozuzu/awesome-flask](https://github.com/humiaozuzu/awesome-flask) - A curated list of awesome Flask resources and plugins
 - [iaolo/iA-Fonts](https://github.com/iaolo/iA-Fonts) - Free variable writing fonts from iA
-- [iggredible/Learn-Vim](https://github.com/iggredible/Learn-Vim) - Learning Vim and Vimscript doesn't have to be hard.
-This is the guide that you're looking for 📖
 - [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.
 - [jaraco/skeleton](https://github.com/jaraco/skeleton) - A generic project skeleton for Python projects.
 - [jivoi/awesome-osint](https://github.com/jivoi/awesome-osint) - :scream: A curated list of amazingly awesome OSINT